ru4ls/ComfyUI_Nano_Banana/README.md

 ## What's New

+### Version 6.0.1 - Fix for MALFORMED_FUNCTION_CALL Issue
+This patch update fixes the MALFORMED_FUNCTION_CALL error that occurred when using the Google GenAI SDK with the gemini-3-pro-image-preview model and Automatic Function Calling (AFC).

+#### Fixes:

+**Fixed Issue #12:**
+The MALFORMED_FUNCTION_CALL error has been resolved by explicitly disabling Automatic Function Calling (AFC) configuration in the Google GenAI SDK, preventing malformed function call errors when using the gemini-3-pro-image-preview model.
+The update also includes enhanced error handling.

+---

 ### Version 6.0 - The Multi-Turn Chat, Deprecation & Interactive Image Generation Update
 This major update introduces a Multi-Turn Chat node that enables conversational image generation and editing with preserved context across multiple interactions, and deprecates legacy nodes in favor of a cleaner architecture.